Sairyss/domain-driven-hexagon/README.md

 ---

+# Other recommendations

-# Recommendations for smaller APIs
+## Recommendations for smaller APIs

 Be careful when implementing any complex architecture in small-medium sized projects with not a lot of business logic.
 Some of the building blocks/patterns/principles may fit well, but others may be an overengineering.